MS in Electrical & Computer Engineering

 Curriculum

-The MS in ECE curriculum consists of 32 graduate-level units, and includes a practicum requirement, a design by software requirement, and a requirement of 24 units of technical electives.
+The MS in ECE curriculum consists of 32 graduate-level units, and includes a practicum requirement and a requirement of 28 units of technical electives.
 The units of a course can only be used to fulfill the MS in ECE requirements if the student receives a grade of C or better in the course.
 Students are required to maintain degree GPA of 3.0 across all courses used to satisfy the degree requirements.

 Practicum Requirement: The 4-unit course ENG EC 601 Product Design in ECE satisfies the practicum requirement for the MS in ECE.

-General Electives: The MS in ECE also requires 8 units of graduate units.
+General Electives: The MS in ECE also requires two graduate-level courses (8 units).
 To qualify as a general elective, a graduate course must be either an ECE course, a non-ECE College of Engineering course, or a College of Arts & Sciences course in ECE-related scientific/technical areas such as some courses in physics, mathematics, and computer science upon MS Committee’s approval.
-General electives may also include ECE courses at the 9XX level such as Master’s Project, Master’s Thesis, and Independent Study.
+General electives may also include ECE courses at the 900 level such as Master’s Project, Master’s Thesis, and Independent Study.